pukara-dev/culture/docs/engineering/using-git.md

 1. Include the ticket number in the header of the PR, enclosed in brackets.
 For example: *[JRA-123] Update Website Content*.
 2. Ensure the title is meaningful; provide a concise description.
 3. Set a description for the PR.
-If for some reason there is not much to say, a brief description is fine."
+If for some reason there is not much to say, a brief description is fine.

 # Gitflow